-L. S. AND HAZEL C. ROBSON LIBRARY (1996), a 37,833 square foot facility, houses a collection of over 90,000 books, 13,000 bound periodicals, 480 current hardcopy periodical subscriptions, and online resources including over 30 research databases offering access to over 30,000 books in full text and over 18,000 periodical titles in full text.
-It also features 24-hour study rooms, conference rooms, a computer lab, and continuing education rooms and houses Student Support Services and the Career Services Center.
+L. S. AND HAZEL C. ROBSON LIBRARY (1996), a 37,833 square foot facility, includes a collection of over 100,000 books, 13,000 bound periodicals, 200 current hardcopy periodical subscriptions, and over 80 online databases offering access to over 250,000 books in full text and over 25,000 periodical titles in full text.
+The library building also houses a 24-hour study room, conference rooms, a computer lab, and both Student Support Services and the Career Services Center.

-MABEE ADMINISTRATION BUILDING (1963), formerly Dobson Memorial Library, was renovated in 1997 to provide administrative space for the president, the chief academic officer, the registrar, the offices of admission, financial aid, university advancement, alumni relations, and computer services, and the business office.
+MABEE ADMINISTRATION BUILDING (1963), formerly Dobson Memorial Library, was renovated in 1997 to provide administrative space for the president, the provost, the registrar, the offices of admission, financial aid, university advancement, alumni relations, computer services, and the business office.